-- 5.1 Lots with frontages equal to or greater than 12.5 metres must incorporate a double car garage, which is constructed of the same building materials as the dwelling. - 5.2 Lots with a frontage less than 12.5 metres must incorporate (as a minimum) a single car garage, which is constructed of the same building materials as the dwelling with an additional area available on the lot to park a second car. - Lots with a frontage greater than 18m may be permitted to have triple garages subject to approval by the DAP.
-Triple garages must comprise either one double and one single garage element or three
+- 5.1 Lots with frontages equal to or greater than 12.5 metres must incorporate a double car garage, which is constructed of the same building materials as the dwelling. - 5.2 Lots with a frontage less than 12.5 metres must incorporate (as a minimum) a single car garage, which is constructed of the same building materials as the dwelling, with an additional area available on the lot to park a second car. - 5.3 For lots where single storey dwellings is proposed with a frontage under 12.5m as measured at the front setback, a single garage is required with a maximum door width of 2.6m.
+For lots less than 300sqm, which are identified as being a SLHC Lot, please refer to the Small Lots Housing Code (SLHC) requirements.

-- single garage elements with a column /pillar dividing at least two of the elements, to reduce the visual prominence of the garage. - elevation that faces the street must be a sectional overhead door, panel lift door, or a tilt-a-door that is complementary to the external colour scheme of the house.
+- 5.4 For Lots with a frontage of 12.5m or greater and 14m or less, the maximum width allowable for the garage door is 5.5m.
+Lots with a frontage greater than 14m may have a garage with a greater maximum width if it does not exceed 40% of the width of the lot. - 5.5.
+Triple garages are strongly discouraged, if proposed then: - The lot width must be at least 20m - The third garage must be setback a further 840mm from the other garage doors - The garage must not exceed 40% of the facade. - elevation that faces the street must be a sectional overhead door, panel lift door, or a tilt-a-door that is complementary to the external colour scheme of the house.
 Use of two single garage doors in lieu of one double garage door is acceptable.
-Roller doors must not be used where visible from the street. - 5.5 Carports are not accepted.
+Roller doors must not be used where visible from the street. - 5.7 Carports are not accepted.